AngelSpace2026/Cryptography_Maths/README.md

-Three  numbers is first is 1, seconds is steps third divide number.
+Three  numbers is first is 1, second is steps third divide number.